U of T Provost's Postdoctoral Fellowship Program

 Each award will provide $70,000 per year to Faculties to support up to two years of postdoctoral salary and benefits.
 This level of funding exceeds the median postdoctoral salary at the University of Toronto, and is in keeping with Canada’s most prestigious postdoctoral awards.
 The Fellowship may be used to fund both the PDF’s gross salary and employer costs (10% Standard Benefit Rate, and $50/month Green Shield contribution), or only the gross salary, in which case, the faculty/unit/department would be responsible for covering the additional employer costs.
-Units/departments have the option, and are encouraged, to augment the salary support from a variety of sources, including operating budget, faculty advisor funds such as research grants, other awards, etc. It is expected that successful postdoctoral fellows will also receive a start-up fund of $5,000 per year, funded through the Faculty Research Office or faculty advisor.
-(Please note that funding will continue during Year Four for those postdoctoral fellows who received their initial funding in year three of the pilot project.)
+Units/departments have the option, and are encouraged, to augment the salary support from a variety of sources, including operating budget, faculty advisor funds such as research grants, other awards, etc. It is expected that successful postdoctoral fellows will also receive a start-up (salary) fund of $5,000 per year, funded through the Faculty Research Office or faculty advisor.
+At UTM, the Office of the Vice-Principal, Research will provide that start-up fund for the Provost's PDF recipients.

 Eligibility to Apply: